-One of the quickest methods for a company to raise working capital or retire debt is by completing an equipment sale leaseback financing of the equipment and machinery you currently own.
+One of the quickest methods for a company to raise working capital or retire debt is by completing an equipment sale leaseback financing on the equipment and machinery the business currently owns.

-An equipment sale leaseback provides options to companies seeking to improve liquidity, optimize cash flow, improve balance sheet presentation and need flexibility in structuring.
-Leveraging the equity in your current assets is a smart way to procure capital for growth or restructuring.
+An equipment sale leaseback provides options to companies seeking to increase liquidity, optimize cash flow, and improve balance sheet presentation.
+For businesses that need flexibility in structuring financial matters, leveraging the equity in your current assets is a strategic way to procure capital for growth or restructuring.

 Popular Equipment Sale-Leaseback Solution: